About Childhood Bereavement | CBEM Dashboard | Additional Resources

 Childhood Bereavement in the United States

-2023 CBEM State results vary greatly across the nation.
-West Virginia has the highest concentration of bereaved children with 13.3% projected to experience the loss of a parent or sibling by age 18.
-For the first time since 2018, Minnesota has the lowest concentration with 6.5%.
+2025 CBEM State results vary greatly across the nation.
+New Mexico has the highest concentration of bereaved children with 14.2% projected to experience the loss of a parent or sibling by age 18.
+In comparison, Utah has the lowest concentration with 6.8%.
 National, state, and county-level findings help advocates better understand and support the unique needs of bereaved children in their communities.

 How many children and youth will be bereaved in YOUR state?
-Hover over the map for a snapshot of CBEM rankings and rates.
-Click on a state to view and download the full report.
+Hover over the map to view CBEM rankings and rates.

 Childhood Bereavement: The Cost of Inaction